 Data-based protocols for clinical interventions (e.g., nudges, just-in-time interventions).

 The use of educational technologies to support optimal learning trajectories.

 Please take a moment to vote for the new President of the Psychometric Society, two new members of the Board of Trustees, and one new member of the Editorial Council.
 We greatly value your participation.

-The candidates for President are Irini Moustaki and Alina von Davier.
 Information about all candidates (pictures and bios) is posted here.

 Online voting is easy.
 Simply go to the electronic ballot and rank the candidates.
 This will require you to log in as a member.
 If you don't remember your username or password, you can easliy reset both by selecting "Request New Password."
-Elections close on November 16 (5:00 p.m., PST).
+Elections close on November 15 (5:00 p.m., PST).

 Psychometrika - CALL FOR PAPERS

 Special issue on: Network Psychometrics in Action - Applications and Case Studies

 The idea that properties measured by psychological tests are best seen as complex systems in which specific emotions, thoughts, and behaviors interact with one another has inspired the network approach in psychometrics.
 Graphical models, or networks, have become a popular alternative to classic psychometric approaches using latent variables.
 This popularity is partly due to the development of new methods and new software that have made it easy for researchers to estimate graphical models based on psychological data, visualize the estimated structures, and conduct psychometric analyses of the estimated networks.
 These tools have made the network approach highly accessible, and thus facilitated a flourishing literature on applied network approaches to, among others, psychopathology, intelligence, personality, and political attitudes.